sturnberg/OCS-Docs/Content_Portal/Concepts/Account_Management_Concepts.md

 OCS provides two built-in roles:

 - Tenant member &#150; Assigned to every user and client credentials client.
-Users and clients assigned this role can access objects or information of which they are the owner.
+Users and clients assigned this role can log into and and access the OCS portal and objects or information of which they are the owner.
-- Tenant administrator &#150; Role with the highest privileges, the tenant Administrator can create and delete users, clients, and secrets.
+- Tenant administrator &#150; Role with the highest privileges, the tenant Administrator can manage user access for the tenant and create and delete users, clients, and secrets.